iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

 ## Upcoming release (Mar X, 2019)

-* [ ] Update netdata to the latest 1.12.0.
+* netdata:
+    - Update to version 1.12.1.
+    - Disable sending anonymous statistics to netdata cloud.

+* Fail2ban:
+    - Slightly loose filter for postfix to reduce unexpected ban caused by Outlook for macOS.

-* Improvements:
+* Backup:
+    + Backup OpenLDAP data with option `-o ldif-wrap=no`, to avoid break long line to multiple lines.
+The dumped LDIF file is easier to work with `grep` and other command line tools.

+* Improvements of iRedMail Easy platform:
+    + Always print command output of `nginx -t` for troubleshooting before restart nginx servvice, it's very useful for troubleshooting.
     + New option `Trusted clients` in mail server profile page, under tab `Settings`.
 You can list all trusted IP addresses or CIDR networks here, they will be whitelisted by few components:
         - Postfix: parameter `mynetworks` in `/etc/postfix/main.cf`
         - iRedAPD: parameter `MYNETWORKS` in `/opt/iredapd/settings.py`
         - Fail2ban: parameter `ignoreip` in `/etc/fail2ban/ignoreip.local`

-    + Backup OpenLDAP data with option `-o ldif-wrap=no`, to avoid break long line to multiple lines.
-The dumped LDIF file is easier to work with `grep` and other command line tools.
+* Fixed issues of iRedMail Easy platform:
+    - Incorrect permission of directories used to store prosody custom modules and config files.

 ## Version: 2019021901 (Feb 19, 2019)